Funding opportunity

 • have any number of years of experience

-Please note, you are not eligible to apply as a New Investigator if you have achieved independence, for example by receiving substantial grant income as a fellow or project lead (formally known as principal investigator).
+You are not eligible to apply if you have already achieved independence.
+New investigator grants support individuals who have not previously led a research team or been awarded a substantial grant as fellow or project lead (formally known as principal investigator).

-You are also not eligible to apply if you have:
+You are also not eligible to apply if you:

 Who is not eligible to apply

 You are not eligible to apply for this funding opportunity as a project lead if you are based at an international research organisation.
-This does not include MRC Unit The Gambia or MRC/UVRI Uganda Research Unit at the London School of Hygiene and Tropical Medicine that are eligible to apply as project lead.
+This does not include MRC Unit The Gambia or MRC/UVRI Uganda Research Unit at the London School of Hygiene and Tropical Medicine.

-You can include international applicants as project co-leads (international), where they will make a major intellectual contribution to the design or conduct of the project.
-The contribution and added value to the research collaboration should be clearly explained and justified in the application, see Applicant and team capability to deliver.
+Project co-leads (international) make a major intellectual contribution to the design or conduct of the project.
+Their contribution and added value to the research collaboration should be clearly explained and justified in the application, see Applicant and team capability to deliver.

 Equality, diversity and inclusion